 MongoDB Cloud Manager, a hosted service, and Ops Manager, an on-premise solution, provide monitoring, backup, and automation of MongoDB instances.
 See the MongoDB Cloud Manager documentation and Ops Manager documentation for more information.

-MongoDB provides builds for the following supported platforms.
 For running in production, refer to the Recommended Platforms for operating system recommendations.

 Changed in version 3.2: MongoDB can now use the WiredTiger storage engine on all supported platforms.